Skip to main content

 Testosterone is a primary steroid hormone present in both men and women, though in different concentrations.
 Its role extends far beyond reproduction.
 It is a fundamental driver of lean muscle mass, bone density, and metabolic stability.
 In the brain, testosterone supports dopamine pathways, contributing to motivation, assertiveness, and a sense of well-being.

 It sharpens cognitive function, aids in spatial awareness, and fosters a healthy libido.
-When are optimal, you experience a baseline of physical strength and mental clarity.
+When testosterone levels are optimal, you experience a baseline of physical strength and mental clarity.
 A decline in this critical signal can manifest as pervasive fatigue, difficulty building or maintaining muscle, an increase in visceral fat, mental fog, and a diminished zest for life.
 This is your body sending a clear notice that a core system requires attention.

 Estrogen and Progesterone the Architects of Cyclical Health